DELHI TOURISM GUIDE

-After Ghuri’s assasination in 1206, his provinces, forts and monuments were kept intact in the hands of his Turkish general, Qutub-ud-din-Aibak.
-Qutub-ud-din was the founder of the Slave or Mamulak dynasty also known as Delhi Sultanate and became the first Muslim ruler of Delhi.
+After Ghuri’s assassination in 1206, his provinces, forts, and monuments were kept intact in the hands of his Turkish general, Qutub-ud-din-Aibak.
+Qutub-ud-din was the founder of the Slave or Mamluk dynasty also known as Delhi Sultanate and became the first Muslim ruler of Delhi.
 He also raised the construction of Qutub Minar.
 His successor, Iltutmish, was arguably the greatest of the early Delhi Sultans.

 The Tughlaq’s were followed by the Central Asian Turk-Timur, who was later succeeded by the Sayyid dynasty.
 The Lodi dynasty soon followed and the only interesting architectural features added by them were the tombs, the best of which may be seen at the Lodi Gardens.
 The famous battle of Panipat fought in 1526 AD marked the beginning of Mughal rule in India, a period in history that was very significant.